Docs Β· api

 Authentication

-The TeamDay API uses Personal Access Tokens (PAT) for authentication.
+The TeamDay API supports multiple authentication methods.
 All API requests must include a valid token in the Authorization header.

 Getting Your Access Token